 Dollar-Cost Averaging might help your retirement accounts in a volatile market.

 Dollar-cost averaging can be implemented using a variable annuity in two ways.
-First, you can regularly add contributions to the annuity in the form of a new purchase.
+First, you can regularly add contributions to the annuity as a new purchase.
 Secondly, you can arrange to have already contributed funds to be invested in one or more investment portfolios regularly.

 Market Volatility and Dollar Cost Averaging

-A variable annuity is more suited for taking advantage of dollar-cost averaging because it allows for a specific portion of your annuity investment to be transferred tax-free monthly into equity portfolios.
-By calibrating purchases in tune with short term market fluctuations ( buying less when markets are up and more when they are down – Always a good strategy ), a variable annuity holder can end up paying less per unit as compared to a one time purchaser at any point of the entire period.
+A variable annuity is more suited for taking advantage of dollar-cost averaging because it allows a specific portion of your annuity investment to be transferred tax-free monthly into equity portfolios.
+By calibrating purchases in tune with short-term market fluctuations ( buying less when markets are up and more when they are down – Always a good strategy ), a variable annuity holder can end up paying less per unit compared to a one-time purchaser at any point of the entire period.